hlindberg/misc-puppet-docs/honeydew/examples/client_server.md

 }

-plan notify::a inherits standard_resource {
+actor notify::a inherits standard_resource {
   the_resource = new Notify { title => 'a' }
   queue desired { entries => the_resource}
 }
 // resource a2 is the same
-plan notify::b inherits standard_resource {
+actor notify::b inherits standard_resource {

   action apply  {
     !! <- notify::a.applied